20

 Then dip the fish into the beer batter.

 If you’re wondering if you can skip the beer batter and frying altogether and just grill or pan-sear the fish, the answer is yes but the tacos won’t be nearly as good.
 Fried fish has a wonderfully crispy texture and depth of flavor that really can’t be achieved any other way.
 It’s worth it!
-Plus, even fried, the tacos are still amazingly light and fresh.
+Plus, even with the fried fish, these tacos are still amazingly light and fresh.

 When the fish is golden brown, drain on a plate lined with paper towels.